hdaklue/naptap/README.md

 </div>
 ```

 That's it!
-Your tabs now feature:
+Your tabs are now "napping" and will only wake up when needed:
-- ✅ Device-aware navigation (scroll on desktop, modal on mobile)
+- ✅ **True Lazy Loading** - Heavy database queries run only when users click tabs
-- ✅ Professional styling with proper dark mode
+- ✅ **Performance Boost** - Page loads instantly, content loads on-demand
-- ✅ Lazy loading - tab content loads only when accessed
+- ✅ **Mobile-First** - Intelligent navigation that adapts to device type
-- ✅ Accessibility features and keyboard navigation
+- ✅ **RTL Ready** - Perfect right-to-left support for Arabic, Hebrew, Persian
-- ✅ URL-based routing for bookmarkable tabs
+- ✅ **Resource Efficient** - Zero wasted server processing for unused tabs

 ## Advanced Features